 In some circumstances applicants may be prioritising other debt payments first before repaying the debts outlined above.
-These cases will be looked at on a case by case basis by the Housing Options Manager to see whether discretion should be allowed for joining the housing register.
+These cases will be looked at on a caseby-case basis by the Housing Solutions Team Leader to see whether discretion should be allowed for joining the housing register.